CV (at April 2005)

 Graham, P. (2001).
 Hypercaptalism: An investigation into the relationships between language, new media, and social perceptions of value.
 Brisbane: Queensland University of Technology.
 [Doctoral Thesis]

 Graham, P. (2000).
 Hypercapitalism: A political economy of informational idealism.
-New Media and Society, 2 (2): 131-156.
+New Media & Society, 2 (2): 131-156.

 McKenna, B. & Graham, P. (2000).
 Technocratic Discourse: A primer.
 Journal of Technical Writing and Communication, 30, (3): 219-247.